CompOmics/compomics.github.io/pages/compomics-utilities/wiki/IdentificationParametersCLI.md

                           every enzyme in the same order as comma separated list with quotes, e.g. "0, 1"

 -mc                       Number of allowed missed cleavages, default is '2'.
+                          If more than one enzyme was used, please provide the missed cleavages for every enzyme in the same order as comma separated list with quotes, e.g. "2, 1".

 -fixed_mods               Fixed modifications as comma separated list,
                           e.g., "Oxidation of M, Phosphorylation of S"